googlefonts/colr-gradients-spec/colr-gradients-spec.md

 | Offset32 | paintOffsets[numLayers] | Offsets to Paint tables. |

-The sequence of offsets to paint tables corresponds to a bottom-up z-order layering of the graphic compositions defined by each referenced paint table and its sub-graph.
-For a given slice of the list, the first paint table defines the element at the bottom of the z-order, and each subsequent paint table defines an element that is layered on top of the previous element.
+The sequence of offsets to paint tables corresponds to a bottom-up z-order layering of the graphic compositions defined by the sub-graph of each referenced paint table graph.
+For a given slice of the list, the sub-graph of the first paint table defines the element at the bottom of the z-order, and the sub-graph of each subsequent paint table defines an element that is layered on top of the previous element.
+As each element is a composition defined in a sub-graph, one of these elements may itself be multi-layered.
+In that case, the layers of this element are stack above all previous layers, and layers of following elements are stacked above the top layer of this element.

-Offsets for paint tables not referenced by any PaintColrLayers table do not need to be included in the paintOffsets array.
+Offsets for paint tables not referenced by any PaintColrLayers table should not be included in the paintOffsets array.

 **5.7.11.2.4 ColorIndex, ColorStop and ColorLine**